teezyyoxo/kubem8/README.md

 These are simple Bash helpers for working with `kubectl` without needing to manually copy full pod names every time.
 FYI, each script has the flag definitions in the code themselves.
+It is assumed that your are using Bash **and** have kubectl installed, with a cluster that is online.

 ---